7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Doing this can lead to blocked drains or damaged sewer pipelines inside your home’s plumbing system.
-This can result in an unimaginable cost to you.
+- Flushing any of these items can result in blockages in drains or damaged pipelines inside your home’s plumbing system.
+This will come at an expense that is unimaginable to you.

-- Melbourne Blocked Drains Plumbing offers unblocking blocked drains Drain clearing, CCTV drain inspection, and pipe relining.
+- Melbourne Blocked Drains Plumbing offers unblocking blocked drains and drain clearing services, CCTV drain inspection, and pipe relining services.

 1. Baby wipes

-Baby wipes might seem useful however they don’t disintegrate like toilet paper and can clog your plumbing system.
-Put them in the trash instead.
+Baby wipes might seem useful however, they do not break down like toilet paper and can clog your plumbing system.
+You should dispose of them in the garbage instead.

 2. Condoms

-Dissolving condoms in the toilet can cause blockages to both your plumbing system and wastewater treatment facilities.
+The flushing of condoms in the toilet could cause blockages in the plumbing of your home as well as wastewater treatment facilities.

-Grease and oil must be removed from a container before throwing it away in the trash, because they can harden and cause blockages in your drains or pipes.
+Grease and oil must be disposed of in a container and thrown away in the garbage, since they’ll get hard and cause blockages in your drains or pipes.

-Tampons and sanitary pads are frequently marketed to be "flushable, " but flushing them can cause trouble later on when they join with other products to form a nasty obstruction.
+Tampons and sanitary pads are frequently marketed by their name as "flushable, " but flushing them will only lead to issues later on when they are combined with other items to form a nasty obstruction.

 5. Medicines